rie-ucl/bibliokit/README.md

 Rank Sponsors by Number of Publications and Citations

-This function ranks sponsors based on the number of publications and total citations.
+The `rank_sponsors()` function generates a ranking of the top sponsors from the provided Scopus search results, based on the number of publications and total citations.
 The output is a tibble with the following columns:
-- `rank`: Rank of the sponsor.
+`rank` rank of the sponsor,
-- `sponsor`: Sponsor's name with abbreviation.
-- `n_publications`: Number of publications.
-- `n_citations`: Total number of citations.
+`sponsor` sponsor's name with abbreviation, `n_publications` number of publications,
-- `cite_per_pub`: Average number of citations per publication.
-- `countries_display`: Comma-separated list of countries where the sponsor is active.
-- `countries`: List of countries where the sponsor is active.
+`n_citations` total number of citations, `cite_per_pub` average number of citations per publication, `countries_display` comma-separated list of countries where the sponsor is active, and `countries` list of countries where the sponsor is active.

 ### Parameter
  res A list containing Scopus search results.